 LOUISVILLE, Ky.
-(AP) The NCAA accused Louisville of four violations stemming from its investigation into allegations that a former basketball staffer hired escorts and strippers for sex parties with recruits and players.
+(AP) The NCAA accused Louisville of four serious violations and criticized coach Rick Pitino for failing to monitor a former basketball staffer who hired escorts and strippers for sex parties with recruits and players.

-The governing body's report Thursday does not mention a lack of institutional control - the most serious violation - but says coach Rick Pitino failed to monitor staffer Andre McGee.
+The governing body's report Thursday didn't mention a lack of institutional control - considered the most serious violation in some cases.

-The NCAA's letter is the first step in a process that could extend into next spring, according to the timetable of responses and hearings on the allegations.
+The NCAA's letter is the first step in a process that could extend into next spring.
 Louisville has 90 days to respond.
-The school scheduled a news conference for Thursday.

-Powell alleged book that McGee paid her $10,000 for strippers to perform 22 shows over that period with many occurring in the players' Billy Minardi Hall dormitory.
+Powell wrote that McGee paid her $10,000 for strippers to perform 22 shows from 2010-14 - a period that includes Louisville's NCAA 2012-13 championship season - with many occurring in the players' Billy Minardi Hall dormitory.
 The building is named for Pitino's brother-in-law, who died in the Sept.
 11, 2001, terrorist attacks in New York.

-The NCAA's letter lists the value of the impermissible/extra benefits as at least $5,400 and cites several instances in which McGee hired strippers to dance and have sex with recruits.
+The NCAA's letter lists the value of the impermissible/extra benefits as at least $5,400 and cites multiple instances in which McGee hired strippers to dance and have sex with recruits.

 Louisville already has imposed its own penalties.
 The most severe one was announced Feb.
 5 - a postseason ban after the school determined violations occurred.
-A month later, the school announced the reduction of two scholarships along with the number of days staffers could recruit.
+A month later, the school announced the reduction of two scholarships and the number of days staffers could recruit.

-Louisville athletic director Tom Jurich and acting President Neville Pinto said the NCAA notice aligns with the results of the school's investigation.
+Neville Pinto, the university's acting president, and athletic director Tom Jurich said the NCAA's findings align with the results of the school's investigation.
 He said the school would fight the charge against Pitino.

 ''Improper activities took place in a dormitory that never should have occurred,'' they said in a statement. ''When the facts were established, we acted.
 We took appropriate punitive and corrective actions.
 The penalties we imposed were among the most severe penalties ever self-imposed by a NCAA member.''

-Those self-imposed penalties were taken as a way of possibly lessening NCAA discipline and follows measures used by schools such as Syracuse and SMU for violations.
-NCAA punishment went further in those cases with nine-game suspensions each this past season for Hall of Fame coaches Jim Boeheim and now-retired Larry Brown.
+Those self-imposed penalties were taken as a way of possibly lessening NCAA discipline and follows measures used by Syracuse and SMU.
+NCAA punishment went further in those cases, with nine-game suspensions each this past season for Hall of Fame coaches Jim Boeheim and now-retired Larry Brown.